The Alternating Stock Size Problem and the Gasoline Puzzle: Algorithms for the Alternating Stock Size Problem

 \subsection{Lower Bound for the Alternating Stock Size Problem}

 In order to obtain an approximation ratio better than $2$, we need to use a lower bound that is more accurate than $\mu$.
-We now introduce a lower bound closely related to the one given for the stock size problem in \cite{kellerer1998stock} (Lemma 8).
+We now introduce a lower bound closely related to the one given for the stock size problem by Kellerer et al. (Lemma 8 in \cite{kellerer1998stock}).
 We refer to a real number $C$, which divides the sets $X$ and $Y$ into sets of small jobs and big jobs, as a \textit{barrier}.
-Let $C \leq \mu $ be a barrier such that:
+Let $C \leq \mu $ be a barrier such that

 where, without loss of generality, $n_a \geq n_b$.
 (If not, then by swapping the $x$'s and the $y$'s we have a reverse (but equivalent) sequencing problem with $n_a \geq n_b$).
-The elements of \eqref{barrier1} are all the $x$-jobs (partitioned into the sets $A$ and $V$) and the elements of \eqref{barrier2} are all the $y$-jobs.
+The elements of \eqref{barrier1} are all of the $x$-jobs (partitioned into the sets $A$ and $V$) and the elements of \eqref{barrier2} are all of the $y$-jobs.
 The jobs in $Y$ that have value less than $C$ are partitioned into $W'$ and $W$.